-- Students are required to wear scrubs while participating in lab activities. - Eating is prohibited in the skills lab and patient-care areas of the clinical settings. - Chewing gum is prohibited in the skills lab and clinical settings. - No open-toes shoes or flip flops. - Hair must be pulled back and secured. - Neither bare midriffs nor facial piercings will be allowed. - Students will clean up the lab after use and all bed linens will be straightened before students may leave.
+- Students are required to wear scrubs while participating in lab activities. - Eating is prohibited in the skills lab and patient-care areas of the clinical settings. - Chewing gum is prohibited in the skills lab and clinical settings. - No open-toes shoes or flip-flops. - Long hair must be pulled back and secured away from the face. - Neither bare midriffs nor facial piercings will be allowed. - Students will clean up the lab after use and all bed linens will be straightened before students may leave.